johnoclockdk/Hytale-Installer/README.md

 ## Help and support

-For help and support regarding this script, join the [Discord Chat](https://discord.gg/hytale).
+For help and support, join the [Discord Chat](https://discord.gg/hytale).

 ## Supported installations